 - Long- and short-term goals of treatment

 - Treatment objectives, including attending individual and family counseling, taking prescribed medication and joining a program such as AA

 - Methods of tracking progress, including notes and written testimony from the client

 - A plan by the treatment provider to help avoid relapsing in the long run

-First, you can call Changing Tides to discuss your individual circumstances and get a full picture of your insurance coverage.
-Changing Tides will help you understand exactly how much of your care is covered by Blue Cross and Blue Shield insurance benefits vs. out-of-pocket expenses.
+You can call Changing Tides to discuss your individual circumstances and get a full picture of your insurance coverage.
+Changing Tides will help you understand how much of your care is covered by Blue Cross Blue Shield insurance benefits vs. out-of-pocket expenses.

 You can also put some of the cost on a credit card or try to get a medical loan.
 Additionally, if your family members are involved in your recovery, they might be willing to help lend you some money towards the cost of your treatment facility.

 No matter the will, there is a way.
-Recovery can be costly, but the cost of not seeking treatment can be worse.
-Changing Tides is here to help.
+Recovery can be costly, but the cost of not seeking treatment is worse.
+Changing Tides can help.